 The Current School

-Lisnadill Primary School admits children from 4 to 11 years old and has a current enrolment number of 129, which is made up of both boys and girls.
-The school principal Mr Greig Savage is assisted by teachers Miss J Proctor, Mrs C Speers, Mrs D McKnight, Miss E McAlernon and a principal release teacher Mrs P McNeely.
+Lisnadill Primary School admits children from 4 to 11 years old and has a current enrolment number of 135, which is made up of both boys and girls.
+The school principal Mr Greig Savage is assisted by teachers Miss J Proctor, Mrs C Speers, Mrs D McKnight, Mrs Hawkes and a principal release teacher Mrs P McNeely.

-The recently upgraded accommodation comprises of an assembly hall/dining hall, a resource/library area, office and four large classrooms.
-Outside there is a large tarmac playground, football/rugby pitch and grassy areas for outdoor play.
+The school accommodation comprises of a large assembly/dining hall, a resource area, library, Principal & Secretary offices and four large modern classrooms.
+The resent addition of a new state of the art mobile classroom gives the school a fifth classroom.
+Outside there is a large tarmac playground, football/rugby pitch and grassy areas for outdoor play there is also a forest area which is a fantastic setting for exploring and imaginative play.